TwicPics/components-demo-react/README.md

 ### Configuring `@twicpics/components`

-An example of configuration is set within `index.jsx` file.
+An example of configuration is set within `scr/main.jsx` file.

 All you have to do is set your configuration options to the desired values ([see documentation](https://www.twicpics.com/docs/components/react?utm_source=github&utm_medium=organic&utm_campaign=components#setup-options)).